Unbuilt Services On The M20

-Meanwhile at West Kingsdown, the Department of Transport applied for planning permission in 1985.
+Meanwhile at West Kingsdown, the Department of Transport applied for planning permission for a 40 acre site in 1985.
 It was later mentioned that Esso were involved in the plan, and it could be one of England's first private initiative sites.
+Another proposal was associated with Allied London Properties, who submitted it privately via the planning system.
 When service area planning was privatised in 1992, West Kingsdown didn't get mentioned as an ongoing project.
 It has since been proposed several times.

 Since 1992, developers have been solely responsible for coming up with their own proposals for new motorway services.
 This led to an increase in proposals, but they are normally clustered around the same area and most are quickly ruled out.

 Some of the new motorway services once planned for the M20 we have uncovered include:

 |Pedham Place||J1 (south-east corner)||1979||1986||Refused.||Planned by Mobil.
 Refused at public inquiry due to it not fitting in with the M25's service area planning.|